njh0602/ComponentPattern/README.md

-# ComponentPattern
+# templated component pattern
-A type-safe, cache-friendly, header-only template component pattern implementation.
+A header-only implementation of a type-safe, cache-friendly template component pattern within a component-based architecture.
-The code is small but applicable in practical development, and it's always expandable.
+The code is small but applicable in commercial game development, and it's always expandable.

 # Requirement
 A compiler supporting C++20